ARM-software/lisa/doc/derived_measurements.rst

 .. method:: DerivedEnergyMeasurements.process(measurement_csv)

-  Returns a list of :class:`Measurement` objects that have been calculated for the average power and cumulative energy for each site.
+  Returns a list of :class:`DerivedMetric` objects that have been calculated for the average power and cumulative energy for each site.